Deprecation of IP Config parameters for the cmdlet New-AzRecoveryServicesAsrVMNicConfig

 Important

-The New-AzRecoveryServicesAsrVMNicConfig uses the following parameters to configure the IP Config values for FO/TFO:
+The New-AzRecoveryServicesAsrVMNicConfig cmdlet uses the following parameters to configure the IP config values for FO/TFO:

-Starting 4 May 2021, you receive Azure portal notifications & email communications with the deprecation of IP Config params in the cmdlet New-AzRecoveryServicesAsrVMNicConfig.
+• Starting 4 May 2021, you receive Azure portal notifications and email communications about the deprecation of IP config parameters in the cmdlet New-AzRecoveryServicesAsrVMNicConfig.

-If you have an existing script using it, it won't be supported.
+• If you have an existing script that uses these parameters, it isn't supported.

-As an alternative, a new cmdlet New-AzRecoveryServicesAsrVMNicIPConfig is introduced for configuring IP Config FO/TFO settings.
+As an alternative, use the new cmdlet New-AzRecoveryServicesAsrVMNicIPConfig for configuring IP Config FO/TFO settings.

-You're expected to modify your scripts to remove these params.
+Modify your scripts to remove these parameters.
 Instead, start using the new cmdlet New-AzRecoveryServicesAsrVMNicIPConfig to create an IP Config object.
-Here is an illustration:
+Here's an illustration:

 # Fetching the Protected Item Object (for the Protected VM)